What are you discipling to your kids?

 Do they see us in prayer often?
 Do we pray with them?

 Do they see us trying to live out God’s Word faithfully?
 Do they see us fighting against sin?
-Do they see us unaffected by money, status, or possessions?
 Do our kids see us living for others?

 As parents, the most powerful way we disciple our kids is not by the words we speak, but by the actions we live.
 Our lives reveal the truth of what our hearts treasure.
 Sadly, we must confess that we too often love the world and its fleshly pursuits.
-Our hearts drive us to invest our time, energy, and money, following the world, while we struggle to show our children our relationship with God because it is barely there.
+Our sinful hearts drive us to invest our time, energy, and money following the world, and this is the life we model to our children.

 Seeing our sins, God calls us to repent.